kaaengine/kaa/docs/reference/input.rst

 Input manager object can be accessed via :ref:`Scene.input <Scene.input>` property.
 It has two main features:

-* Gives you access to specialized managers: :class`MouseManager`, :class:`KeyboardManager`, :class:`ControllerManager` and :class:`SystemManager` - they offer methods to actively check for input from your code.
+* Gives you access to specialized managers: :class:`MouseManager`, :class:`KeyboardManager`, :class:`ControllerManager` and :class:`SystemManager` - they offer methods to actively check for input from your code.
 For instance, you can ask the :class:`KeyboardManager` if given key is pressed or released.
 * Gives you access to a stream of events via the :meth:`events()` method.
 For example, an event gets published when user pressed/released a key on a keyboard or clicks a mouse button.
 Check out the :class:`Event` documentation for a list of all available events.

 Instance Properties: